mriccia/mac1-eks-jenkins/README.md

 ## Allocate Mac1 EC2 Hosts

 After ensuring the AWS CLI is installed and configured, you will need to first allocate an ec2 Mac1 host in your region of choice.
-In the example below we are using us-west-2.
+In the example below we are using us-east-2.

 ```
 bash$ aws ec2 allocate-hosts --instance-type mac1.metal \
-  --availability-zone us-west-2a --auto-placement on \
+  --availability-zone us-east-2a --auto-placement on \
-  --quantity 1 --region us-west-2
+  --quantity 1 --region us-east-2
 ```

 ## Configure SSH Key for Workers

 You will need to [create an SSH key](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the AWS console.
-Give it a name like “jenkins-key”
+Give it a name like “mac-key”

 Clone this repo to a directory of your choosing and change into that directory.